You want to have big and massive traps?

-Big traps embody the male creature.
-There are only few things that demonstrate more masculinity than a pair of trap mountains that reach to the ears.
+Big traps are associated with masculinity.
+There are only a few things that embody more masculinity than a pair of trap mountains that reach to your ears.

 This is unfavorable from an aesthetic and functional point of view.

-The traps play an important role in prevention of shoulder and neck injuries, as well as improving overall performance.
+The traps play an important role in the prevention of shoulder and neck injuries, as well as helping to improve overall performance.

-With this in mind, sufficient reasons why you should train your traps are given.
+With this in mind, I think it is pretty self-explanatory why you should overthink your traps workout.

 However, you don’t need to spend years on them.

-In the following, you will see the whole concept is relatively easy to convert into practice.
+In the following, you will see that the whole concept is relatively straightforward to convert into practice.